Trade & Electrical Guides

 Everything About Electrical Certification & Safety

-Electrical certification is a legal document that confirms electrical work or installations have been completed safely and comply with relevant electrical standards.
-This certification ensures that the electrical installation is safe for use and meets the requirements of the law.
+Electrical certification is a legal document that confirms electrical work or installations have been completed safely and comply with relevant electrical certification requirements in Auckland.
+It confirms the installation is safe to use and meets the requirements of the law.

+Usually yes, if any real electrical work has been done.
 Yes, electrical certification is often required for both insurance purposes and building code compliance.
-Many insurers now request certification before providing coverage, especially when dealing with older homes that are being sold.
+Many insurers now request electrical certification before providing coverage, especially when dealing with older homes that are being sold.

 Energy Work Certificate